 How Big Do Aeoniums Grow?

-Other types may grow to be three or four feet high with rosettes the size of a dinner plate.
+Other types may grow 3′ or 4′ feet high with rosettes the size of a dinner plate.
 Size depends on a wide variety of factors.

 When And How Long Do Aeoniums Bloom?

-These plants start blooming late in the winter and may hold their blooms throughout the spring months.
+These plants bloom late in the winter and may hold their blooms throughout spring.

 What Pests Bother Aeonium Plants?